 As with all our webinars, this presentation is appropriate for an audience of varied IT experience.

-Community IT is proudly vendor-agnostic and our webinars cover a range of topics and discussions.
+Community IT and Build Consulting are proudly vendor-agnostic and our webinars cover a range of topics and discussions.
 Webinars are never a sales pitch, always a way to share our knowledge with our community.
 In this webinar we will be sharing our advice and insights based on what we are seeing among our clients and in the community.

 Come ask your questions at registration or live at the virtual event and get some expert insight.

 David co-founded Build Consulting in 2015, building on over 20 years of deep experience in the nonprofit technology sector.
 His work for Build’s clients has a broad focus spanning many operational areas including fundraising, program and case management, human resources, accounting, and many others.
 Internally, David leads efforts to develop and grow relationships with service partners, vendors, independent contractors, and prospective employees.

 Before joining Build Consulting, David Deal was the founder and CEO of Community IT Innovators, which provides technology guidance and services to nonprofits.
 David guided Community IT from a start-up to an established employee-owned company with more than 45 staff members, serving more than 1,000 nonprofits.
 He personally worked with over 100 nonprofits to provide everything from hands-on application development and network engineering to technology strategy and guidance.
 David continues to serve as the Chair of the Community IT Board.